cochi78/rest-for-chef/README.md

 As REST APIs follow similar paradigms as configuration management and provide structured data, implementing support for them mainly consists of mapping REST URLs/properties to Chef resources/properties.

 Providing a base implementation for REST and some easy to use DSL methods, enables high-speed development of resources and makes maintenance easy even for the long-term.
+Generation of Chef resources from OpenAPI specifications is a possibility.

+__This approach allows all common DevOps methods to be used with REST-capable devices - NetOps, StorageOps, DatacenterOps, ...__

 ## Implementation Parts